Dimension Formulae and Generalised Deep Holes of the Leech Lattice Vertex Operator Algebra: Modular Forms

 Let $D$ be a \fqs{} of even signature and $n$ a positive integer such that the level of $D$ divides $n$.
 Let $F=\sum_{\gamma\in D}F_{\gamma}\ee^\gamma$ be a modular form for $\rho_D$.
 Then the formula for $\rho_D$ shows that $F_0$ is a modular form for $\Gamma_0(n)$ of character $\chi_D$.
 Conversely: \begin{prop} Let $D$ be a \fqs{} of even signature and level dividing~$n$.
 Let $f$ be a scalar-valued modular form for $\Gamma_0(n)$ of weight~$k$ and character $\chi_D$.
 Then

 is a modular form for $\rho_D$ of weight~$k$ which is invariant under $\O(D)$. \end{prop} This is Theorem~6.2 in \cite{Sch06} in the special case of trivial support.
 An explicit description of the components of the lift $F$ is given in \cite{Sch09}, Theorem~5.7 (and for $n$ square-free in \cite{Sch06}, Theorem~6.5).
-The statement also holds if we replace $\rho_D$ by the dual Weil representation $\bar\rho_D$.
+An analogous statement holds if we replace $\rho_D$ by the dual Weil representation $\bar\rho_D$.

 The dimension formulae proved in this text are instances of the following pairing argument: \begin{prop} Let $D$ be a \fqs{} of even signature and $G$ a modular form for $\rho_D$ of weight $2-k$, $k\in\Z$.
 Let $F$ be a modular form for $\bar\rho_D$ of weight~$k$.
 Then the constant coefficient of $(G,\bar{F})=\sum_{\gamma\in D}G_\gamma F_{\gamma}$ vanishes. \end{prop} \begin{proof} The unitarity of $\rho_D$ with respect to $(\cdot,\cdot)$ implies that $(G,\bar{F})$ is a scalar-valued modular form for $\Gamma$ of weight~$2$ which is holomorphic on $\HH$ and meromorphic at $\infty$.
 Hence $(G,\bar{F})d\tau$ defines a $1$-form on the Riemann sphere with a pole at $\infty$.
 By the residue theorem its residue has to vanish.
 Since $d\tau=\frac{1}{2\pi\i}\frac{dq}{q}$, the constant term in the Fourier expansion of $(G,\bar{F})$ must be $0$. \end{proof}